centreon/centreon-documentation/en/alerts-notifications/notif-configuration.md

 ### Step 2: Configuring the notifications on the host or service

-> To make the configuration of notifications easier, you can define
+> To make the configuration of notifications faster, you can define
 > the parameters on a host/service template.
 All hosts or services that inherit this
 > template will also inherit these settings.
 See [Template inheritance rules](#template-inheritance-rules).